-While there are situations where complications arise that are not the fault of the physician or medical team involved in a delivery, it’s important to understand which injuries are often the result of negligence.
-It’s also important to understand the consequences of an injury and how it could affect a child’s future, so the best care can be provided.
+While there are situations where complications arise that are not the physician or medical team’s fault in delivery, it’s essential to understand which injuries are often the result of negligence.
+It’s also crucial to understand the consequences of an injury and how it could affect a child’s future to provide the best care.

 Head and Brain Injuries

 Head injuries are the most common because of the nature of labor and delivery.
-While issues like swelling and bruising of the scalp and scalp scratches are injuries that heal with little to no issues, other injuries have the potential to cause serious complications.
+While issues like swelling and bruising of the scalp and scalp scratches heal with little to no problems, other injuries can cause serious complications.

 When injuries result in a cephalohematoma, it means that blood is accumulating below the periosteum.
 Cephalohematomas feel soft and can increase in size.
-While they can shrink on their own, a pediatrician may need to drain the fluid if it continues to grow or becomes red.
+While they can shrink independently, a pediatrician may need to drain the fluid if it grows or becomes red.

 Another injury is a subgaleal hemorrhage.
 This is when there’s bleeding directly under the scalp.
 Unlike a cephalohematoma, the blood is not confined to one area and has the potential to spread.
 If it does, it can result in significant blood loss and shock.

 Anytime a newborn experiences bleeding on or around the brain, they’ll be admitted to a neonatal intensive care unit (NICU) for monitoring and supportive care.
 Treatments take place in an attempt to maintain body function and aid in recovery.

 A birth-related nerve injury can result in lopsided facial expression, arm or hand weakness, difficulty breathing, or paralysis.